christopher-besch/homepage/src/articles/08_grub_install_removable/grub_install_removable.md

 `grub-install` wants to make the UEFI aware of the new bootloader.
 It does so by storing the bootloader's location in non-volatile RAM of the motherboard.
-Then your shiny-new bootloader appears in the EUFI boot options and you can boot.
+Then your shiny-new bootloader appears in the UEFI boot options and you can boot.

 That doesn't work here, so what now?